inferno986return/python-pcep/Module2.md

 ### Left-side and right-side binding

 The operators in Python are by default left-side bound except exponentiation.
+This means that calculations are performed from left-to-right:

+`2 - 1 + 3`
+`4`

 ### Three ways to divide – Division `/`, floor division `//` and modulo `%`